-This bill allows municipalities to hold a referendum to prohibit the sale of pari-mutuel wagers on historic horse racing.
-It introduces a new section, RSA 284:22-c, which outlines the process for towns and cities to place the question on their ballots, conduct public hearings, and ultimately vote on whether to ban such wagers.
-If a majority votes "Yes," the lottery commission will not issue licenses for pari-mutuel wagering in that municipality.
-The bill also allows municipalities that have voted to prohibit these wagers to reconsider their decision in future elections.
-Additionally, it specifies that existing establishments with licenses can continue to operate until their current licenses expire, but those licenses will not be renewed.
+This bill allows municipalities to hold a referendum to prohibit the sale of pari-mutuel wagers on historic horse racing within their jurisdictions.
+It introduces a new section, RSA 284:22-c, which outlines the process for towns and cities to place the prohibition question on their ballots, either during annual town meetings or regular municipal elections.
+The bill mandates that a public hearing be held prior to the vote, and if a majority votes in favor of the prohibition, the lottery commission will not issue licenses for pari-mutuel wagering in that municipality.
+Additionally, municipalities that have voted to prohibit such sales can later reconsider their decision through the same voting process.

 HB668 text: 284:22-b